excelsior-oss/excelsior-jet-gradle-plugin/README.md

 For a complete list of parameters, look into the Javadoc of field declarations of the [ExcelsiorJetExtension](https://github.com/excelsior-oss/excelsior-jet-gradle-plugin/blob/master/src/main/groovy/com/excelsiorjet/gradle/plugin/ExcelsiorJetExtension.groovy) class.
-Most of them have default values derived from your `build.gradle` project such as `outputName` parameter specifying resulting executable name.
+Most of them have default values derived from your `build.gradle` project, such as the `outputName` parameter specifying the name of the resulting executable.

 There are also two useful Windows-specific configuration parameters: